limengran98/AMB/README.md

-# Works on graph with missing features
+# AMB: Works on graph with missing features

+## Datasets
+The data obtained from [link](https://pan.baidu.com/s/11BMkYgJDVcUNUrzAW6EClQ?pwd=92vd ) is approximate.
+Code: 92vd

+## Usage
+You can use the following command to run our model.
+> python main.py
+>
 # REFERENCES

 1. [Accurate Node Feature Estimation